Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

       report. `
     * `fingerprintsToNames` - a `HashMap` that maps the aforementioned CyBench fingerprints to its corresponding method's name
-    * `compareVersion` - a `String` that contains the previous version to `currentVersion`, if a previous version exists
+    * `compareVersion` - a `String` that contains the version you may have specified to compare to as a passed argument to the main class
-    * `logConfigs` - a `HashMap` that contains configurables necessary for logging information; gets passed to `logComparison` method
+    * `logConfigs` - a `HashMap` that contains configurables necessary for logging information (contains most of the arguments passed to the main class); gets passed to `logComparison` method

 The configuration arguments you pass via command line or build instructions (